 In late 1994–early 1995, Ms. Parver was a member of Mayor-elect Guiliani’s Transition Team for Uniformed Services, which screened and recommended candidates for Commissioners of the New York City Police, Fire and Correction Departments.

-Ms. Parver established and now oversees the Susan Price Carr Scholarship Committee, which awards two to three scholarships annually to Columbia Law School students.
-She is a member of the Board of the New York Council of Defense Lawyer (“NYCDL”), and co-chaired the NYCDL’s 2011 biannual retreat on International Investigations and FCPA issues, and is also a member of the Board of the Curran Principal Academy (formerly the Paul J. Curran Foundation).
+Ms. Parver established and now oversees the Susan Price Carr Scholarship Committee, which awards several scholarships annually to Columbia Law School students.
+She is a member of the Board of the ASPCA and Columbia Law School's Board of Visitors and is a former board member of the New York Council of Defense Lawyer (“NYCDL”).
+She is also a member of the Board of the Curran Principal Academy (formerly the Paul J. Curran Foundation).